 Once you've determined that you're eligible, you may submit a Letter of Inquiry (LOI).
 Our next open solicitation period when we will accept LOIs is in 2019 from January 1 to March 31, 2019 (please see Grantseeker Information for more details).
 The LOI should be no longer than 6 pages: 2 pages of text (maximum), and a few pages of financial documentation: your organization's Statement of Activity (also called Statement of Revenue and Expense, Income Statement, or Profit and Loss Statement), Statement of Financial Position (also called a Balance Sheet), and if appropriate, a project budget.
 Financial documents should be for your most recently completed fiscal year.
 Please include your full contact information including physical address, contact name, phone, email, and website URL within the LOI.

 In the first paragraph describe your project and the amount of your grant request.

 In the remainder of the LOI, address the items below.
 The format and content (following the 1st paragraph) is up to you.
-You may answer each bulleted point with a single phrase or sentence.
+You may answer each bullet point with a single phrase or sentence.
 You don't have to compose a formal letter but be sure to address all the questions and requests for information.

 - What problem(s) does your project address?

 - What makes your organization the right one to conduct this project?

 - What other organizations will you work with, if any?
 How?

 - What organizations have you worked with in the past?